 |150kW||Public rapid charger||153 miles (based on 30 mins charging in the 20-80% battery band)|

 How much does it cost to charge an electric car?

-This depends on how much you’re paying for electricity.
-If you’re really lucky your employer might even pay for the electricity from a work charger!
+This depends on how much you pay for your electricity.
+Usally, the cheapest way is to charge at home using an EV friendly off-peak tariff.
+If you’re really lucky, your employer might even pay for the electricity from a charger at your workplace!